chisui/dakka/thesis/main.md

 Since any running actor system has to be finite we can use the fact that we can represent finite paths inside an actor system for our actor references.
 We can parametrize our actor references by the path of the actor that it refers to.

 Unfortunately creating references yourself isn't as useful as one might expect.
 The actor type is not sufficient to refere to a given actor.
 Since an actor may create multiple actors of the same type you also need a way to differenciate between them to reference them directly.
 The easiest way would be to order created actors by creation time and use an index inside the resulting list.
-There are two problems with this approach though.
+There are two problems with this approach.
 Firstly we lose some typesafty since we can now construct actor references to actors that we can not confirm that they exist at compile time.
 Secondly this index would not be unambiguous since an older actor may die and thus an index inside the list of child actors would point to the wrong actor.
 We could take the possibility of actors dying into account which would result in essentially giving each immidiate child actor an uniquie identifier.
 When composing an actor reference then requires the knowledge of that exact identifier which is essentially the same as knowing the actor reference already.

 The feature to compose actor references was removed because of these reasons.
 Actor references may now only be obtained from the `create` function and `self` for the current actor.

-Typefamilies created for this feature are still useful though.
+Typefamilies created for this feature are still useful.
 They allow type level computation on specific groups of actors deep inside of an actor system.

 #### Implementation specific references